Coronations in Asia: Iran

 Mohammad Reza Shah crowning his wife, Shahbanu Farah at their coronation ceremony, 1967.

 The Shahs of Iran (Persia) crowned themselves in elaborate coronation rituals, the latest of which were staged in Tehran, the capital since 1786.
 The last of these was the coronation of Mohammad Reza Shah Pahlavi in 1967.
 The ceremony took place in the Salam Hall of Golestan Palace and commenced with the ceremonial entrance of Crown Prince Reza.
 Moving past the assembled guests, the prince took his place in front of a throne set to the left of his father's, where he remained standing awaiting the arrival of his parents.

 Next, Shahbanu (empress) Farah entered the hall, followed by six maids of honour; these were followed in turn by the Shah, preceded by the heads of the Iranian army, navy, and air force.
 He took his place in front of the Nadari Throne, where the Shahbanu curtsied to him, while a choir intoned the hymn Avalin Salam.
 The crowns of the Shah and Shahbanu were brought in next, together with a copy of the Quran; at this, the Shah seated himself on his throne, the entire assembly being seated afterward.

 The ceremony itself began with the Imam Djomeh reciting several verses from the Quran and offering a special coronation prayer, following which the Shah kissed the Muslim holy book, representative of his duty as patron and defender of Islam.
 Following this, various items of the Iranian regalia were brought forward.
 The Shah first received the Golden Belt, followed by the Imperial Sword and Robe.
-Finally, the Pahlavi Crown was presented, and the Iranian ruler placed it upon his own head in accordance with Iranian custom.
+Finally, the Pahlavi Crown was presented, and the Iranian ruler placed it upon his own head in accordance with Iranian custom, followed by a threefold acclamation of Javid Shah! by the audience and the playing of the Imperial Anthem.
 Thereafter, the Shah was given the Imperial Sceptre, after which he crowned Shahbanu Farah with the Empress's Crown and listened to three loyal addresses, the first made by a representative of the royal family (usually the Crown Prince).
 The Shah then offered an address of his own, following which he received the homage of all male members of his family.